Xtendera/Coindoro/README.md

 # Coindoro

 Welcome to the currency-based time tracking app!
+This lets you earn coins that you can spend on breaks!

 ## Run Instructions